Leadership in Ministry Scholarship Programs

 - Submit additional information, if required.

-Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgy.
+Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgical Ministry.

 Descriptions of Leadership in Ministry Scholarships

-There are two Arthur Vining Davis Foundations scholarships available for the 2013-2014 year.
-Preference for this scholarship will be given to those pursuing full-time study in interreligious dialogue or a related subject area (e.g., social justice, peace and reconciliation, etc.).
+There are two Arthur Vining Davis Foundations scholarships available for the 2016-2017 year.
 In addition to their academic studies, Arthur Vining Davis Scholars, regardless of the 36 semester hour degree chosen, will focus their attention on fostering and encouraging interreligious dialogue and understanding.
 Scholars will participate in the vibrant life of the CTU community by attending at least four (two per semester) lectures, seminars, and/or workshops offered throughout the year.
-Finally, each spring the Scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Arthur Vining Davis Foundations, reflecting on their coursework and events attended.
-Scholars will be asked to share what insights have been gained around interreligious dialogue as well as demonstrate ministerial leadership development.
+Finally, each spring the scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Arthur Vining Davis Foundations, reflecting on their coursework and events attended.
+Scholars will be asked to share what insights have been gained around interreligious dialogue as well as demonstrate ministerial leadership development. ** Annual awarding is dependent upon funding cycle.

-The Helen V. Brach Foundation scholarship will be offered to 1-2 full or part-time students at CTU.
+The Helen V. Brach Foundation scholarship will be offered to 1-2 full or part-time students at CTU in 2016-17.
 Scholars will be expected to be actively engage in extracurricular activities that demonstrate ministerial leadership and will be encouraged to participate in the vibrant life of the CTU community by attending a wide array of lectures, workshops, seminars, etc. throughout the year.
-Each spring the Scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Brach Foundation, reflecting on their coursework and ministerial leadership development.
+Each spring the scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Brach Foundation, reflecting on their coursework and ministerial leadership development. ** Annual awarding is dependent upon funding cycle.

-The Arthur J. Schmitt Foundation scholarship will be offered to 1-2 full or part-time students at CTU.
+The Arthur J. Schmitt Foundation scholarship will be offered to 1-2 full or part-time students at CTU in 2016-17.
+Preference will be given to applicants with a history of professional or ministerial Christian service and leadership.
 Scholars will be expected to be actively engage in extracurricular activities that demonstrate ministerial leadership and will be encouraged to participate in the vibrant life of the CTU community by attending a wide array of lectures, workshops, seminars, etc. throughout the year.
-The Scholar will be required to read the book Quest for Leadership and submit an essay which integrates the Scholar's experience of ministry and the theme of the book.
-Each spring the Scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Schmitt Foundation, reflecting on their coursework and ministerial leadership development.
+The scholar will be required to read the book Quest for Leadership and submit an essay which integrates the scholar's experience of ministry and the theme of the book.
+Each spring the scholars will submit a 500-750 word essay to the scholarship committee and the Directors of the Schmitt Foundation, reflecting on their coursework and ministerial leadership development. ** Annual awarding is dependent upon funding cycle.

 Criteria for Leadership in Ministry Scholarships

-- Though the intention is to provide full-tuition scholarships, renewal of funding will be dependent upon meeting the above criteria for each particular scholarship.
+- Though the intention is to provide ongoing scholarship support for the duration of a student's degree program, renewal of funding will be dependent upon meeting the criteria for each particular scholarship, and continued funding.

 - Scholars must maintain a 3.0 grade point average in order to remain eligible for ongoing funding